-Maybe you are blessed to be employed at a company that offers a defined benefit pension plan that provides you a monthly pension payment for life when you retire.
+Many of you are blessed to be employed at a cooperative that offers a defined benefit pension plan that provides you with a lump sum payment or a monthly pension payment for life when you retire.
 Congratulations!
 Such plans are uncommon today.
-Most employers have opted for higher matching contributions to 401K plans and pension plans are going the way of the dinosaur.
+Most employers have opted for higher matching contributions to 401K plans and defined benefit pension plans are going the way of the dinosaur.
 This means most workers have to rely on their own savings and investments to supplement Social Security and other sources of retirement income.

-Many of you will face challenging choice at retirement: Should you take the one-time lump-sum payout or should you take the monthly annuity payment for the rest of your life and, in some cases, the life of your spouse and beneficiaries as well?
+Many of you will face a challenging decision at retirement: Should you take the lump sum payout or should you take the monthly annuity payment for the rest of your life and, in some cases, the life of your spouse and beneficiaries as well?

 This is a tough decision for most, but one you are lucky to get to make.